"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

-“Thanks, bud.”
-Arty stood, holding out a hand to the teen.
-“Come on, let's get going.”
+"Thanks, bud," Arty chuckled and stood up, and held out a hand to the teen.
+"Come on, let's get going."

-Daniel took the hand, looking up into Arty's shining blue eyes.
-“Alright.”
+Daniel took the hand and looked up into Arty's shining blue eyes.
+"Alright."

 The sitter was there, knocking on the door.
-Arty looked back at Daniel while opening it.
+Arty walked to the door, pausing before answering it to look back at Daniel in the kitchen.

-Daniel turned into the kitchen, walking to his lunch bag and peeking inside.
-There was a grilled cheese sandwich wrapped in tin foil to stay warm, strawberries, orange slices, a bottle of fruit juice, and a yogurt.
+Daniel turned in the kitchen to the counter, which held his bag of lunch.
+He walked over and opened it to look inside.
+It held a grilled cheese sandwich in aluminum foil to stay warm, strawberries, an orange, a bottle of fruit juice, and a yogurt.
 He could hear Arty chatting with the sitter, laughing at something.

-Walking away from the bag, Daniel went and grabbed a water bottle, opening it and setting it on the kitchen counter.
-Pulling Arty's necklace from his pants pocket, the teen opened it and pulled out a pill.
-Putting the small pill on the counter, Daniel placed the water bottle’s cap flat over it before smashing it down, breaking the pill into crumbs.
+Walking away from the bag, Daniel went and grabbed a water bottle from the fridge, where he opened it and set it on the countertop.
+Pulling Arty's necklace from his pants pocket, the teen opened the locket and pulled out a pill.
+Putting the small pill on the counter, Daniel placed the water bottle's cap flat over it and smashed it, so that it were crumbs.